 - Carry a pen and paper for filling out any paperwork.

 - Dress appropriately.
 Formal clothing is not required, but make sure to match the expectations of the brand.
-Jeans are alright if you are interviewing for McDonald’s, for example, but they will not be acceptable for a luxury brand.
+Jeans are appropriate if you are interviewing for McDonald’s, for example, but they will not be acceptable for a luxury brand.

 - If it is a personal interview, send them an email with a thank you note after the interview.
 This will keep you top of mind.